 Information on rental assistance programs in Oakland California and the surrounding Alameda County.
 Many non-profits, charities, government programs and other agencies offer services to help the low income and others pay their rent and housing expenses.

-Rental assistance can be directly paid to an individual as a grant.
+Assistance for a rent payment can be paid directly to an individual as a grant.
 For those facing eviction from their home or apartment, it can be offered to cover a portion of the back rent to try to stop homelessness.
-While terms will vary, in some cases it is a grant, in others it is a loan.
-Eviction prevention funds issued by ECHO in some cases will need to be repaid by Oakland families.
+While terms will vary, in some cases it is a grant issued and in others it is a loan.
+Eviction prevention funds issued by ECHO will sometimes need to be repaid by Oakland families.

 Law Center For Families – While not able to provide cash to pay rent, they can in fact offer free legal advice to help deal with landlord/tenant issues.
 Attorneys will also help clients avoid an eviction or apply for rent subsidies from the HUD section 8 voucher program.

-East Oakland Community Project is a local shelter and also offers continuum of care services.
+East Oakland Community Project is a local shelter and also offers a continuum of care services.
 This may include referrals to emergency rental assistance, permanent placement into safe and affordable apartments, relocation, and more.
 Address is 7515 International Blvd in Oakland.
 Or call 510-532-3211.

 Like this site?